Effective Mass of the Fr\"ohlich Polaron and the Landau-Pekar-Spohn Conjecture: Estimating the CLT variance : Proof of Theorem

 \subsection{A sufficient condition for \eqref{eq-eq1} to hold.}

 We now provide a criterion for \eqref{eq-eq1} to hold.
 Let us first describe the main idea.
-For technical reasons, instead of working on $[-T,T]$, we will work on the time horizon $[0,T_0]$ for some $T_0=T_0(\alpha)\gg \alpha$ sufficiently large (see Remark \ref{remark T0} below for an explanation).
+For technical reasons, instead of working on $[-T,T]$, we will work on the time horizon $[0,T_0]$ for some $T_0=T_0(\alpha)\gg \alpha$ sufficiently large (see Remark \ref{remark T0} below).

 First, recall from Theorem \ref{thm duality} that given a realization of Brownian increments $\omega$, the conditional law $\widehat\Theta_{\alpha,\omega}$ of the point process $(\hat\xi,\hat u)$ is Poissonian with random intensity $\Lambda(\alpha,\omega)$.
 That is, if we fix a realization $\omega$, this determines a collection of intervals $(\hat\xi,\hat u)$.